Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-The MSc in Modelling for Global Health is a full-time one-year taught programme that provides interdisciplinary content on modelling, health evidence to inform the modelling, and policy processes to inform decisions.
-Week-long modules are delivered through a mix of interactive practical sessions and lectures in person at Oxford.
+The MSc in Modelling for Global Health is a full-time one-year taught programme that aims to train a new generation of modellers focused on aiding policy decision making in the global health sphere.
+It is an interdisciplinary course, covering mathematic and economic infectious disease modelling, evidence-based synthesis and analysis to inform the models, and policy processes to inform decisions.
+Week-long modules are delivered through a mix of interactive practical sessions and in-person lectures.
 Demand for a skilled workforce in this field is on the rise and there is great potential for mathematical and economic modelling to help guide policy for national health systems and international policymaking.

 NDM Research Building, entrance to the building